Doctor Septimus Pretorius: In the film

 He has been unsuccessful in creating a full-sized human.
-He proposes to Henry that together they create a mate for his monster with Henry building the body and Pretorius supplying an artificially-grown brain.
-Henry initially balks at the idea, but Pretorius reminds him that he is capable of exposing him to the authorities as the creator of the Monster who has done so much damage.
+He proposes to Frankenstein that together they create a mate for his monster, with Frankenstein building the body and Pretorius supplying an artificially-grown brain.
+Frankenstein initially balks at the idea, but Pretorius reminds him that he is capable of exposing him to the authorities as the creator of the Monster who has done so much damage.

 Later, he meets the Monster in a crypt where he has gone to steal bodies with his hired help Karl and Ludwig.
 Pretorius is dining using the top of a coffin as a picnic table.
-When the Monster asks him "Friend?", he gives him the remains of his chicken.
+When the Monster asks him "Friend?", Pretorius gives him the remains of his chicken.
 He tells the Monster of his plans to create a mate for him.

 The Monster, eager for companionship of any kind, considers Pretorius his friend.
-From then on, the Monster is willing to do anything that the impish scientist desires such as kidnapping Henry's wife Elizabeth in order to force him to help Pretorius.
+From then on, the Monster is willing to do anything that the scientist desires, such as kidnapping Henry's wife Elizabeth in order to force Frankenstein to help Pretorius.
 Henry agrees and together the two scientists create the Bride of Frankenstein.

-However, even the Bride finds her would-be husband repulsive and the heartbroken Monster decides to end his life by blowing up the laboratory.
-He instructs Henry and Elizabeth to run, but barks at Pretorius and the Bride to stay saying "we belong dead".
-Before Pretorius can move, the Monster blows up the laboratory and the castle, presumably killing Pretorius, the Bride, and himself.
+However, even the Bride finds her would-be husband repulsive, and the heartbroken Monster decides to end his life by blowing up the laboratory.
+He instructs Henry and Elizabeth to run, but barks at Pretorius and the Bride to stay, saying "we belong dead".
+Before Pretorius can flee, the Monster blows up the laboratory and the castle, presumably killing Pretorius, the Bride, and himself.

 Psychosexual aspects of the character

 Dr. Pretorius is frequently identified as homosexual, or as near to homosexual as could be presented on-screen in 1935.
 There is no direct reference to homosexuality in the film.
 Bride of Frankenstein director James Whale was openly gay and frequently included camp elements in his films.
 He directed Thesiger (himself identified in some sources as more or less openly gay) to play the part as an "over the top caricature of a bitchy and aging homosexual".

 Gay film historian Vito Russo stops short of identifying Pretorius as gay, calling him instead "sissified" ("sissy" itself being Hollywood code for "homosexual").
-Pretorius serves as a figure of seduction and temptation, pulling Frankenstein away from his bride on their wedding night to engage in the unnatural act of non-procreative life.
+Pretorius serves as a figure of seduction and temptation, pulling Frankenstein away from his bride on their wedding night to engage in the "unnatural" act of non-procreative life.
 The Breen Office, responsible for enforcing Hollywood's Production Code, let Pretorius' behavior pass unchallenged.
 A novelisation of the film published in England made the implication even more clear, having Pretorius say to Frankenstein: "Be fruitful and multiply.
-Let us obey the Biblical injunction: you of course, have the choice of natural means; but as for me, I am afraid that there is no course open to me but the scientific way".
+Let us obey the Biblical injunction: you of course, have the choice of natural means; but as for me, I am afraid that there is no course open to me but the scientific way."